Mahboobeh-sayadiyan/My-Funny-Tiny-Project-Recipe-Finder/README.md

 # Recipe Finder

-This is my first project in G.ithub
+This is my first project in Github